apache/geode-site/README.md

 **NOTE:** To make changes to the [Apache Geode User Guide](http://geode.apache.org/docs/), which is published to the website:

-- Review [CONTRIBUTING](https://github.com/apache/geode/blob/develop/geode-docs/CONTRIBUTE.md) for information about contributing to the documentation source files.
+- Review [CONTRIBUTING](https://github.com/apache/geode/blob/develop/geode-docs/CONTRIBUTE.md) in the Geode repository for information about contributing to the documentation source files.
-- Follow the [README](https://github.com/apache/geode/blob/develop/geode-book/README.md) for information about building a local version of the guide and adding it to the website.
+- Follow the [README](https://github.com/apache/geode/blob/develop/geode-book/README.md) in the Geode repository's `geode-book` directory for information about building a local version of the guide and adding it to the website.

 The website is updated by a "sync" tool that monitors the __asf-site__ branch of our Git repo, so after making changes you must place your updated source